 Christopher Lee gives us an absolutely perfect Motive Rant as King Haggard too.
-He Really Can Act does not even begin to cover it.
-Haggard says that he thought he would die when he saw his first unicorn.
-I practically died when I heard him describe it. —Speedball
+A Haggard says that he thought he would die when he saw his first unicorn.

 As noted elsewhere, Lee read the book and loved it so much, he underlined entire sections which he insisted be kept in the film, including the Motive Rant.
-Without him, it would have been left on the wayside.
+Without him, it risked being left by the wayside.

 Both the film and the book